 When it comes to matches, Axel used the videos both before and after the matches, but also during the match in half time to e.g. give quick feedback to the players regarding set pieces in order to make small adjustments to the play.

 Making video a part of the everyday work process

-Maths Elfvendal is assistant coach in In IFK Norrköping, and responsible for all goalkeeping in the club.
-In addition he is assistant coach in the Swedish National team.
+Maths Elfvendal is an assistant coach in IFK Norrköping, and responsible for all goalkeeping in the club.
+In addition, he is an assistant coach in the Swedish National team.
 He sees video as a very powerful feedback tool is in particular for younger players.

-“I think video really helps us with the feedback and helps us develop players because we can be more objective, we can have the same pictures as the players have.
-Now when we are using Spiideo, it’s a lot easier, and it is a tool that helps us with the everyday environment,” says Maths.
+“I think the video really helps us with the feedback and helps us develop players because we can be more objective, we can have the same pictures as the players have.
+Now when we are using Spiideo, it’s a lot easier, and it is a tool that helps us with the everyday environment,”says Maths Elfvendal

 The challenge before Spiideo was that the process required a lot of manual work.
-Someone needed to organize the camera setup before the sessions (with fresh batteries, cables etc), and keep track of when to start and stop etc. Next step was to import the video to a computer to cut and edit, export and organize and share with the coacing staff.
-After that they needed to cut and edit again to show the players etc. All this is now simplified a lot.
+Someone needed to organize the camera set up before the sessions (with fresh batteries, cables etc), and keep track of when to start and stop etc. The next step was to import the video to a computer to cut and edit, export and organize and share with the coaching staff.
+After that, they needed to cut and edit again to show the players etc. All this is now simplified a lot.

 The Swedish first and second league (Allsvenskan and Superettan) are now equipping all the home arenas with Spiideo systems.
-Stefan Lundin, Sports Director at the Swedish Football League (SEF) , sees this as a great way to further strenghen video capture and analysis to be a part of the daily routine and work process – both for Individual and team performance development, and in particular for academies and young players
+Stefan Lundin, Sports Director at the Swedish Football League (SEF) , sees this as a great way to further strengthen video capture and analysis to be a part of the daily routine and work process – both for Individual and team performance development and in particular for academics and young players

 Players today need to see for themselves what happened, not just hear it from the coach”, Stefan says